 Perhaps the most well known example of a recursive loop (or two) in Chinese medicine is in the theory of the five elements.
 The diagram we are used to seeing goes something like this:

 The aim of this diagram is to show the phases of natural phenomena such as the succession of the seasons.
 In the outer circle, called the Sheng, creative or generative cycle, spring turns to summer, summer becomes autumn, autumn becomes winter and winter becomes spring again.
 The fifth ‘late summer’ is added to make it up to five, perhaps because harvest time was important enough to warrant its own season.
 Some early diagrams placed the fifth phase at the centre with four satellites at the solstice and equinox points.
-If we make this into a chart and shade the hours of daylight and darkness we get this, even more familiar diagram:
+If we make this into a chart and shade the hours of daylight and darkness, or the length of the shadows cast by a pole in the ground, we get this even more familiar diagram:

 Time always marches forward though, and the seasons do not literally repeat themselves or each year would be an exact replica of the last.
 Once again we have a recursive loop where the product of each cycle is put through the same seasonal ‘equation’, itself composed of many smaller loops, to produce a new result that is then passed into the next phase until the sum of all the seasons goes back into a new year.
 If one is upset then it has potential repercussions across the whole cycle, affecting the one following and the one after that.